benediktstroebl/della-inference/README.md

 ## Starting the API

 To begin, you'll need to start an inference server for the model you want to use.
-If you use the Slurm scripts I set up so far, this server will run for 24 hours by default but you can set a different time very easily.
+If you use the Slurm scripts I set up so far, this server will run for 24 hours by default but you can set a different time very easily by modifying the options in the header of the Slurm scripts.

 ### Steps to Start the API: